lgbarrere/CCCharles-Random/README.md

 ## Current features
 ### Blueprints
 Only test modules have been implemented to make the debugging and modding way easier and faster.
-No randomization is yet implemented.
+The randomization logic is a work in progress.

 ### C++
-No feature is yet implemented, the C++ only says "hello" in the logs to ensure it is injectable.
+APCpp is used to send a checked location to the Archipelago server or to receive items from any world.
+This work is still in progress.

 ### Utility Tools
 To make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.